 Compact fluorescent light bulbs (CFL) contain a small amount of mercury gas.
 If CFLs are disposed of in a trash can or landfill, the glass can crack and release mercury into the environment.
-Chemicals from CFLs and other hazardous waste, such as batteries that end up in the landfill, can leach into the surrounding water table, endangering human health and the environment.
+Chemicals from CFLs and other hazardous waste, such as batteries that end up in the landfill, can leach into the surrounding water table, endangering human health and aquatic habitats.
 CFLs and other household hazardous waste should always be treated with care and safely disposed of through special collections.
 If you are saving CFL bulbs for recycling, please store them in a safe place such as their original box to avoid damage.

 Want to save money, energy and even water?

 LED light bulbs use 80% less energy and last 25 times longer than incandescent bulbs, saving energy, money and even water.
 They also pose almost no fire risk because they emit less heat than other bulbs.
 LED lightbulbs may cost more up front, but they’ll save you hundreds or thousands of dollars over the years because of efficiency and long life span.

 Join us for free recycling of select items and support your village by bringing Incandescent, Compact Fluorescent (CFL) and LED light bulbs to the 3R Recycling Drive-thru for the Village Recycling Challenge.
 The village that collects the most will receive a donation to its scholarship fund from The Woodlands G.R.E.E.N.